cplant27/cplant27/README.md

 ---

-CS Master's grad from LA.
+CS Master's graduate based in LA.
 I build ML systems, LLM tools, and backends that make real work faster and easier.
 Looking for roles in Software Engineering.

 ---